-MR. FOX (40) has been Senior Executive Vice President and Chief Financial Officer of the Company and of Products Corporation since January 1997 and was Executive Vice President and Chief Financial Officer of the Company and of Products Corporation from their respective formations in 1992 until January 1997.
+MR. FOX (41) was appointed President, Strategic and Corporate Development, Revlon Worldwide, of the Company and of Products Corporation and Chief Executive Officer, Revlon Technologies in January 1998.
+He has been Senior Executive Vice President of the Company and of Products Corporation since January 1997.
+Mr. Fox was Chief Financial Officer of the Company and of Products Corporation from their respective formations in 1992 until January 1998 and was also Executive Vice President of the Company and of Products Corporation from their respective formations in 1992 until January 1997.
 Mr. Fox was elected as a Director of the Company in November 1995 and of Products Corporation in September 1994.
-He has been Executive Vice President and Chief Financial Officer of Holdings since November 1991 and prior to such time had been a Vice President of Holdings since 1987.
 He has been Senior Vice President of MacAndrews Holdings since August 1990.
 He was Vice President of MacAndrews Holdings from February 1987 to August 1990 and was Treasurer of MacAndrews Holdings from February 1987 to September 1992.
 Prior to February 1987, he was Vice President and Assistant Treasurer of MacAndrews Holdings.
 Mr. Fox joined MacAndrews & Forbes Group, Incorporated in 1983 as Assistant Controller, prior to which time he was a certified public accountant at the international auditing firm of Coopers & Lybrand.
-Mr. Fox is a Director of The Hain Food Group, Inc., which files reports pursuant to the Exchange Act.
+Mr. Fox is Vice Chairman of the Board and a Director of Cosmetic Center, and a Director of The Hain Food Group, Inc. and Products Corporation, each of which files reports pursuant to the Exchange Act.

-MR. DRAPKIN (48) has been a Director of the Company and of Products Corporation since their respective formations in 1992 and of Holdings since January 1992.
-He has been Vice Chairman of MacAndrews Holdings and various of its affiliates since March 1987.
+MR. DRAPKIN (49) has been a Director of the Company and of Products Corporation since their respective formations in 1992.
+He has been Vice Chairman of the Board of MacAndrews Holdings and various of its affiliates since March 1987.
 Mr. Drapkin was a partner in the law firm of Skadden, Arps, Slate, Meagher & Flom for more than five years prior to March 1987.
-Mr. Drapkin is a Director of the following corporations which file reports pursuant to the Exchange Act: Algos Pharmaceutical Corporation, Andrews Group, Coleman, Coleman Holdings, Coleman Worldwide, Cigar Holdings, Consolidated Cigar, Marvel, Marvel Holdings, Marvel Parent, Marvel III, Products Corporation, Revlon Worldwide, Toy Biz, and VIMRx Pharmaceuticals Inc. On December 27, 1996, Marvel Holdings, Marvel Parent, Marvel III, Marvel and several of its subsidiaries filed voluntary petitions for reorganization under Chapter 11 of the United States Bankruptcy Code.
+Mr. Drapkin is a Director of the following corporations which file reports pursuant to the Exchange Act: Algos Pharmaceutical Corporation, BlackRock Asset Investors, Cardio Technologies, Inc., Coleman, Coleman Worldwide, Cosmetic Center, Genta, Inc., Playboy Enterprises, Inc., Products Corporation, VIMRx Pharmaceuticals Inc. and Weider Nutrition International, Inc. (On December 27, 1996, Marvel, Marvel Holdings, Marvel Parent and Marvel III, of which Mr. Drapkin was a Director on such date, and several subsidiaries of Marvel filed voluntary petitions for reorganization under Chapter 11 of the United States Bankruptcy Code.)

-PROFESSOR FELDBERG (54) has been a Director of the Company since February 1997.
-Professor Feldberg has been the Dean of Columbia Business School for more than the past five years.
-Professor Feldberg is a Director of the following corporations which file reports pursuant to the Exchange Act: Federated Department Stores, Inc., Paine Webber Group, Inc. (certain funds) and KIII Communications Corporation.
+PROFESSOR FELDBERG (55) has been a Director of the Company since February 1997.
+Professor Feldberg has been the Dean of Columbia Business School, New York City, for more than the past five years.
+Professor Feldberg is a Director of the following corporations which file reports pursuant to the Exchange Act: Federated Department Stores, Inc., PRIMEDIA Inc. and Paine Webber Group, Inc. (28 directorships within such fund complex).

-MR. GITTIS (62) has been a Director of the Company and of Products Corporation since their respective formations in 1992 and of Holdings since 1985.
-He has been Vice Chairman of MacAndrews Holdings and various of its affiliates for more than five years.
-Mr. Gittis is a Director of the following corporations which file reports pursuant to the Exchange Act: Andrews Group, Cal Fed, Cigar Holdings, Consolidated Cigar, FN Holdings, First Nationwide Parent, Mafco Consolidated, PCT, Pneumo Abex, Products Corporation, Revlon Worldwide, Jones Apparel Group, Inc., Loral Space & Communications Ltd. and Rutherford-Moran Oil Corporation.
+MR. GITTIS (63) has been a Director of the Company and of Products Corporation since their respective formations in 1992.
+He has been Vice Chairman of the Board of MacAndrews Holdings and various of its affiliates for more than five years.
+Mr. Gittis is a Director of the following corporations which file reports pursuant to the Exchange Act: Cal Fed, Cigar Holdings, CLN, Consolidated Cigar, First Nationwide Parent, FN Holdings, Jones Apparel Group, Inc., Loral Space & Communications Ltd., M&F Worldwide, Products Corporation, REV Holdings and Rutherford-Moran Oil Corporation.